Donaheys

 Dance away the fat

 Regular dancing will also help keep you trim.
-As you shimmy across the floor, you’ll be burning calories: in just a half-hour dance session, an average 60kg person will burn at least 99 calories.
+As you shimmy across the floor, you’ll be burning calories: in just a half-hour dance lesson, an average 60kg person will burn at least 99 calories.
 Of course this varies – Salsa dancing is classed as a high-intensity cardiovascular activity which can burn upto 450 calories an hour, so you’ll burn more with a lively Latino-style than beginner’s belly dancing because you’re moving more.

 Good for your Bones and Joints